Documentation

 • title - Pixel app name.

-• type - JSON Schema type (this must always be filled in as object).
+• type - JSON Schema type (this must always be completed as object).

 • description (Optional) - Description of the settingsSchema field.